allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ## Fin

-Probably for some of you, the division used may be associated with the Latin term *divide et impera*.
+Probably for some of you, the division used may be associated with the Latin term divide et impera.
 This paradigm of algorithm design could also be used in the modularization process by dividing one large module into several smaller ones, specialized in one task.
 The use of the concept of this paradigm, encapsulation by creating a contract and configuration of a gradle allowed to significantly reduce the build time and speed up the development of the application.
-The problem with the redundant conflicts and chance of introducing a bug by changing a code snippet have been minimalized.
+This solution introduces consistency in the module and decreases the possibility of making the regression by encapsulation specify domain.
+Also the problem with the redundant conflicts has been minimalized.
 After the implementation of the modules described above, the main module containing the Allegro Pay responsibilities has shrunk significantly, and now contains around 18.4k LoC (which means it has been cut in half).
 In addition, modularization will allow us to add new features and extend the existing ones in an easier and safer way.
+Modularization is one of the processes in the software lifecycle.
 It was an interesting challenge from a technical point of view.
 ![Build time in seconds and LoC.](/img/articles/2022-08-30-example-of-modularization-in-allegro-pay-android-application/after_both.png)